-To protect children and families from short- and long-term health impacts that can come from exposure to lead and cadmium, Minnesota passed a law in 2023 that restricts a broader array of consumer products, including toys and school supplies, from containing those toxic chemicals.
+To protect children and families from short- and long-term health impacts from exposure to lead and cadmium, Minnesota passed a law in 2023 that restricts their use in 15 categories of consumer products, including toys and school supplies.
 The MPCA has developed additional guidance on the law.

 Investigation leads to action